 While many people think of working out as a way to lose weight or build muscle, it actually does much more than that.
 Over the past 10 years, scientists have learned that exercising can actually increase brain function and provide considerable mental health benefits.
-So, yes, exercise helps your body stay healthy, but it benefits your mind, as well.
+So, yes, exercise helps your body stay healthy, but it benefits your mind

 Exercise reduces stress